aquasecurity/starboard-octant-plugin/README.md

 ## Getting Started

-If there's the `nginx` Deployment in the `dev` namespace:
+As an example let's run an old version of `nginx` that we know has vulnerabilities.
+Create an `nginx` Deployment in the `dev` namespace:

 ```
 $ kubectl create deployment nginx --image nginx:1.16 --namespace dev
 ```

-And you have already run the scanner to find its containers' images vulnerabilities.
-For example, with [Starboard CLI][starboard-cli], you could have run the following command:
+Run the scanner to find the vulnerabilities:

 ```
 $ starboard find vulnerabilities deploy/nginx --namespace dev